dimitri-yatsenko/Database-Systems-for-Data-Science/Block1.md

 1. What does the word *relational* signify?
 1. Describe the operators *union*, *interect*, *difference*, and *Cartesian product* in set theory.
 1. If set **A** contains three elements and set **B** contains four elements, what is the *cardinality* of their Cartesian product?
-1. Name six or more differences between using a table in a relational database and using a Microsoft Excel spreadsheet.
+1. Name five or more differences between using a table in a relational database and using a Microsoft Excel spreadsheet.
+1. Name a few differences between tables in a relational database and data frames.
 1. In relational database theory, a *relation* is defined as a set of *tuples*.
 What SQL concepts correspond to tuples and relatons?
 1. In relational database theory, a *tuple* contains values for each *attribute* of a relation.
 1. What is *entity integrity*?